SwarmUS/TestBench-Python/README.md

 use the com port `/dev/ttyACM0`.
 To edit this value, edit the `COM_PORT` variable in `DataUpdater.py`.

 The visualisation tool will open a window with an orange dot at the center, representing the stationary HiveBoard.
 The mobile HiveBoards will show as coloured circles and their position will be updated at regular intervals.
+Specific neighbors can be hidden by unchecking the 'visible' check box in the table underneath the graph.

 ![](img/visualisation_tool.png)